 When all employees in a company share the same vision of where an organization needs to go, they all have a common understanding of a shared vision.
 (This differs from a vision-statement which management has written to direct where the organization should be going).
 This vision is must be both authentic and shared.
 Only then will employees intrinsically participate in improvement processes to support the company move closer to accomplishing its vision.
 Senge describes a shared vision as follows: “People are not playing according to the rules of the game, but feel responsible for the game.”

-Peer-to-Peer Learning sessions also supports the formation of a shared vision.
+Peer-to-Peer Networking sessions also supports the formation of a shared vision.
 An example of this process can be illustrated by the acquisition by a Japanese company of a German company in the automotive industry.
 One of the key objectives of the Japanese company was that its newly acquired German subsidiary understand and support the key Japanese concept of “Monozukuri”.
 This concept can be understood as “taking pride in what an employee produces and continuously trying to improve what is done no matter how an employee undertakes it.”
 It is a core principle and driving force for this (and many) Japanese companies.
-To enable employees to develop an understanding of the “Monozukuri” approach, Peer-to-Peer Learning sessions on this topic were offered to all employees on a voluntary basis.
+To enable employees to develop an understanding of the “Monozukuri” approach, Peer-to-Peer Networking sessions on this topic were offered to all employees on a voluntary basis.
 Nearly two thirds of employees attended these Peer-to-Peer sessions over a six week period.
 Before the kick-off of the Peer-to-Peer sessions, Monozukuri was not understood.
-Six weeks later even those who had not attended the Peer-to-Peer Learning sessions recognized the word “Monozukuri”!
+Six weeks later even those who had not attended the Peer-to-Peer Networking sessions recognized the word “Monozukuri”!
 Employees throughout the German subsidiary now routinely use the word “Monozukuri” to refer to improving processes and products.

 By looking at an organization from a holistic viewpoint rather than small unrelated manageable parts, systems thinking is used to analyze patterns throughout an organization.
 Senge refers to an elephant metaphor to illustrate this concept: When you split an elephant in two, you do not have two small elephants to take care of.
 You can only take care of the one complete elephant!
 According to Senge, an organization is like a living organism and should be managed as one.

-When Peer-to-Peer Learning sessions are offered to a large portion of the employee population, these conversations open windows to better comprehend what is happening throughout the organization.
+When Peer-to-Peer Networking sessions are offered to a large portion of the employee population, these conversations open windows to better comprehend what is happening throughout the organization.
 This input promotes a broader overview of what is working well and which issues deserve more focused attention.
 Both the process and its resulting output is the essence of collective intelligence which provides organizations the foundation for on-going agile problem-solving and innovation.